andrew-chon/BAE/README.md

 BAE is a webapp used to prevent meetings that should've been an email.
 The host sets the meeting beforehand, and the atendees up/downvote the agenda items they feel need to be discussed.
 If an items has negative votes, it switches to a BAE (Been An Email) item.

-It was using React, Node, Express, MongoDB
+It uses React, Node, Express, MongoDB

 ## Screenshots
 Home Page: